OSVTAC/OSVTAC.github.io/meetings/2018-04-12/minutes.md

 He also referred to the RFI included in the agenda packet to upgrade San Francisco's hiring process.
 The RFI is interesting in that it entertains an agile approach.
-It might be useful as an example of how the process could work for the open source votingproject.
+It might be useful as an example of how the process could work for the open source voting project.

 Member Kattouw commented that the document referenced a process the state of Alaska is engaged in, which might be the same one that Member Bafundo